Churchill Wealth Management

 How to choose a Financial Planner

 Finding the right financial planner for you can seem like a daunting task.
 If you are not fortunate enough to have been given a recommendation by a friend or family member, it will require some research and patience for you to find someone you have confidence in.

 A sensible starting point is to ascertain what type of financial planner you require.
 Frequently, planners will specialise in certain areas, so a pensions and investment expert may not be suitable for mortgage advice and vice versa.

 Certain planners will specialise in business related advice areas and others focus on individuals.
-Consideration also needs to be given to whether your planner is tied to a larger firm and is therefore restricted in the advice they can offer or if they are an independent firm able to offer products from across the whole of the market.
+Consideration also needs to be given to whether your planner is tied and is therefore restricted in the advice they can offer or if they are an independent firm able to offer products from across the whole of the market.
 Crucially, your financial planner will need to be well qualified and be authorised by the FCA (the register can be found here)